-As of December 31, 2022, the Company had cash and cash equivalents of \$105,762,000, and as of December 31, 2021 the Company had cash and cash equivalents of \$181,564,000.
-As of the issuance date of the financial statements for the year ended December 31, 2022, the Company expects that its cash and cash equivalents at
+The Company had cash and cash equivalents of \$78,637,000 and \$105,762,000 as of December 31, 2023 and 2022, respectively.
+As of the issuance date of the consolidated financial statements for the year ended December 31, 2023, the Company expects that the cash and cash equivalents at December 31, 2023 will be sufficient to fund the Company's operating expenses and capital expenditure requirements as currently planned through at least the next 12 months.

-December 31, 2022 will be sufficient to fund its operating expenses and capital expenditure requirements through at least the next twelve months, irrespective of whether any additional product approvals are obtained.
+The Company may raise additional capital to fund future operations through the sale of the Company's equity securities, incurring debt, entering into licensing or collaboration agreements with partners, grants or other sources of financing.
+These potential financing sources are in addition to successful commercialization of DANYELZA and our product candidates, for which the Company may obtain regulatory approval and marketing authorization.
+The

-The Company may raise additional capital to fund future operations through the sale of its securities, incurring debt, entering into licensing or collaboration agreements with partners, grants or other sources of financing.
-These financing sources are in addition to successful commercialization of DANYELZA and our product candidates which we may obtain regulatory approval and marketing authorization.
-The Company's commercialization strategy may be either directly or with a collaborator or distributor.
-Sufficient funds may not be available to the Company on attractive terms or at all when needed from any such financing.
-If the Company is unable to obtain additional financing from these or other sources when needed, it will likely be necessary to take other actions to enhance the Company's liquidity position which may include significantly reducing the current rate of spending through delaying or scaling back current operations, or suspending certain research and development programs and other operational programs.
+Company's commercialization strategy may include working with a collaborator or distributor.
+Sufficient funds may not be available to the Company on attractive terms or at all when needed from equity, debt or other financing.
+If the Company is unable to obtain additional financing from these or other sources when needed, it will likely be necessary to take other actions to enhance the Company's liquidity position which may include significantly reducing the rate of spending through delaying or scaling back operations, or suspending certain research and development programs and other operational programs in addition to other measures.

-The accompanying consolidated financial statements reflect the accounts of the Company and its wholly-owned subsidiary and have been prepared in accordance with accounting principles generally accepted in the United States of America ("GAAP").
+The accompanying consolidated financial statements reflect the accounts of the Company and the Company's wholly owned subsidiary and have been prepared in accordance with accounting principles generally accepted in the United States of America ("GAAP").
 All intercompany balances and transactions have been eliminated.